G-GraceCode/AI-IMage-Generator/README.md

 # AI-IMage-Generator
-AI Image Generator Like Dall-e and Mid journey
+AI Image Generator like Dall-e and Mid journey